Travel Health

 We recommend that you consult with your doctor ideally at least 6 weeks before leaving the country to discuss what vaccines you may need for your trip.
 You might need several doses of a vaccine.
 You might also need time after immunisation for your body to develop full immunity.

-At the moment, we provide the full range of travel vaccines except for Yellow Fever vaccines.
+We provide the full range of travel vaccines.
 Your doctor will determine which vaccines are appropriate for your travels, but some of the commonly administered vaccines are listed below.

 Hepatitis A